cosmos/ethermint/docs/quickstart/run_node.md

 ### Reset Data

-Alternatively, you can **reset** the blockchain database, and remove the node's address book files, and resets `priv_validator.json` to the genesis state.
+Alternatively, you can **reset** the blockchain database, remove the node's address book files, and reset the `priv_validator.json` to the genesis state.

 ::: danger
 If you are running a **validator node**, always be careful when doing `emintd unsafe-reset-all`.
 You should never use this command if you are not switching `chain-id`.